rianasantatra/rianasantatra/README.md

 Hi 👋 My name is Riana Santatra
 ===============================

-I'm a web developer & IT technician
+I'm a Junior web developer & IT technician
 -----------------------------------

 I always strive to be a good developer and technician by following the news and trends in IT developments and techniques